PlaidCloud/website/content/en/docs/tasks/debug-application-cluster/debug-cluster.md

 - Action: Snapshot apiserver PDs/EBS-volumes periodically
   - Mitigates: Apiserver backing storage lost
   - Mitigates: Some cases of operator error
-  - Mitigates: Some cases of Kubernetes software fault
+  - Mitigates: Some cases of PlaidCloud software fault

 - Action: use replication controller and services in front of pods
   - Mitigates: Node shutdown